 • Don’t overcrowd the pork as it browns or the meat will steam instead of sear.
 If necessary, cook it in batches.

-• Avoid using Idaho or “baking” potatoes for stew.
-The texture is too mushy for stews or soups.
+• Don’t use Idaho or “baking” potatoes for stew.
+The cooked texture becomes too mushy in stews or soups.
+White, gold, or red potatoes hold up better.

 • To thicken stew: mix one teaspoon flour with cold water, stir well, add to stew and then bring it to a boil.
 Then bring the heat down to a simmer and continue to cook for about 10 minutes.